Genetically modified crops: Production

 In the US, by 2014, 94% of the planted area of soybeans, 96% of cotton and 93% of corn were genetically modified varieties.
 Genetically modified soybeans carried herbicide-tolerant traits only, but maize and cotton carried both herbicide tolerance and insect protection traits (the latter largely Bt protein).
 These constitute "input-traits" that are aimed to financially benefit the producers, but may have indirect environmental benefits and cost benefits to consumers.
 The Grocery Manufacturers of America estimated in 2003 that 70–75% of all processed foods in the U.S. contained a GM ingredient.

 Europe grows relatively few genetically engineered crops with the exception of Spain, where one fifth of maize is genetically engineered, and smaller amounts in five other countries.
 The EU had a 'de facto' ban on the approval of new GM crops, from 1999 until 2004.
 GM crops are now regulated by the EU.
-In 2015, genetically engineered crops are banned in 38 countries worldwide, 19 of them in Europe.
 Developing countries grew 54 percent of genetically engineered crops in 2013.

 In recent years GM crops expanded rapidly in developing countries.
 In 2013 approximately 18 million farmers grew 54% of worldwide GM crops in developing countries.
 2013's largest increase was in Brazil (403,000 km2 versus 368,000 km2 in 2012).
 GM cotton began growing in India in 2002, reaching 110,000 km2 in 2013.

 According to the 2013 ISAAA brief: "a total of 36 countries (35 + EU-28) have granted regulatory approvals for biotech crops for food and/or feed use and for environmental release or planting since 1994 ... a total of 2,833 regulatory approvals involving 27 GM crops and 336 GM events (NB: an "event" is a specific genetic modification in a specific species) have been issued by authorities, of which 1,321 are for food use (direct use or processing), 918 for feed use (direct use or processing) and 599 for environmental release or planting.
 Japan has the largest number (198), followed by the U.S.A.
 (165, not including "stacked" events), Canada (146), Mexico (131), South Korea (103), Australia (93), New Zealand (83), European Union (71 including approvals that have expired or under renewal process), Philippines (68), Taiwan (65), Colombia (59), China (55) and South Africa (52).
 Maize has the largest number (130 events in 27 countries), followed by cotton (49 events in 22 countries), potato (31 events in 10 countries), canola (30 events in 12 countries) and soybean (27 events in 26 countries).